midnightntwrk/midnight-architecture/formal-methods/proposal/synchronization/doc.md

 both the compiler as well as the specification to be updated.
-This approach, however, would require significant effort, both to develop a suitable shared representation that includes all non-shared information that is specific to internal representations of the compiler/spec, as well as re-engineering of the compiler to use this shared representation instead of the current internal definitions of intermediate representations.
+This approach, however, would require significant effort, both to develop a suitable shared representation that includes all non-shared information that is specific to internal representations of th compiler/spec, as well as re-engineering of the compiler to use this shared representation instead of the current internal definitions of intermediate representations.